D3Hunter/blog/programming/languages/python.md

 - `asynchat` — Asynchronous socket command/response handler, simplifying asynchronous clients and servers and making it easier to handle protocols whose elements are terminated by arbitrary strings, or are of variable length.
 - `SocketServer` module simplifies the task of writing network servers.
 - `struct` — Interpret strings as packed binary data
+### GIL
+`The Global Interpreter Lock (GIL)` is used internally to ensure that only one thread runs in the Python VM at a time.
+In general, Python offers to switch among threads only between bytecode instructions; how frequently it switches can be set via sys.setcheckinterval.
+Each bytecode instruction and therefore all the C implementation code reached from each instruction is therefore atomic from the point of view of a Python program.

+In theory, this means an exact accounting requires an exact understanding of the PVM bytecode implementation.
+In practice, it means that operations on shared variables of builtin data types (int, list, dict, etc) that “look atomic” really are.
+这也意味着无论在python中起几个线程，最多只能用满一个cpu核，其他解释器实现可能不会使用GIL